 What is Extruded Aluminum?

-We have talked about the phrase extruded aluminum before, and it is important to know that it is a type and not a grade.
-A lot of scrappers get those wordings wrong when they are talking about aluminum grades, and to their credit- many of the scrap yards do their classifications wrong as well.
+We have discussed the phrase extruded aluminum before, and it is important to know that it is a type and not a grade.
+Many scrappers get those wordings wrong when they talk about aluminum grades, and to their credit, many scrap yards do their classifications wrong as well.

-Extruded aluminum is like making pasta from the dough; it pushes aluminum through a mold and forms or extrudes it on the other side.
-The grade of aluminum could be dozens of different types, and the type determines the value, not the process (most of the time).
+Extruded aluminum is like making pasta from the dough; it pushes aluminum through a mold, forming or extruding it on the other side.
+There are dozens of different grades of aluminum, and the type determines the value, not the process (most of the time).

 What is Cast Aluminum?

-Cast aluminum also is a type, not a grade of aluminum.
-Cast aluminum is sometimes made from multiple types of aluminum mixed and could contain iron or other non-aluminum inside the composition.
+Cast aluminum is also a type, not a grade, of aluminum.
+It is sometimes made from multiple types of aluminum mixed and could contain iron or other non-aluminum inside the composition.
 Examples of casted aluminum pieces could be aluminum cooking grills, pots, pans, or even certain engine parts in cars or other gas-powered engines.

-Scrap yards will ask you to sort and separate these types of aluminum even though the price grades will be similar to that of sheet aluminum.
+Scrap yards will ask you to sort and separate these types of aluminum even though the price grades will be similar to sheet aluminum.

 What is Sheet Aluminum?

-Sheet aluminum grading could range from scrap yard to scrap yard but there will be many commonplace things.
-Many old items that could have slight contaminates like nails, screws, rubber, or steel could be included in the sheet aluminum prices.
-To get sheet pricing, these items will have to contain less than 2-3% of non-aluminum attachments or weights.
+Sheet aluminum grading could range from scrap yard to scrap yard, but there will be many commonplace things.
+Many old items that could have slight contaminates, like nails, screws, rubber, or steel, could be included in the sheet aluminum prices.
+To get sheet pricing, these items must contain less than 2-3% of non-aluminum attachments or weights.

-Sometimes aluminum scrap items like lawn chairs that were cleaned and had no debris on them could still be considered sheet aluminum as a default metal pricing.
+Sometimes, scrap aluminum items like cleaned lawn chairs with no debris could still be considered sheet aluminum as a default metal pricing option.

 6061 Aluminum – Where It Comes From

-6061 grade of aluminum contains other metals like magnesium and also silicon inside of its composition.
-These sub-items allow the metal to have a much stronger base property which means they will last for a longer period of time.
-The longer that items like window frames, car frames, and other applications last, the greater the overall product and experience will be.
+6061 Aluminum contains other metals like magnesium and silicon inside its composition.
+These sub-items allow the metal to have a much stronger base property, meaning they will last longer.
+The longer items like window frames, car frames, and other applications last, the greater the overall product and experience.

-Knowing what 6061 aluminum is- is very important, but at the same time, you have to be able to look for different signs and uses to identify it better.
+Knowing what 6061 aluminum is is very important, but you also have to be able to look for different signs and uses to identify it better.
 Below are some of the common applications and products that 6061 is used for.
-One thing to keep in mind, when 6061 is painted or has other contaminants like stickers or labels, it will go down in pricing.
+One thing to keep in mind is that when 6061 is painted or has other contaminants like stickers or labels, its pricing will go down.

 - Bicycles